theme-ontology/theming/README.md

 ### Files

 Story definitions may be entered into any file with the extension `.st.txt`.
 Theme definitions may be entered into any file with the extension `.th.txt`.
-There are no technical restrictions apart from that.
-Some conventions are aparent that make the organization more managable.
+The format of these files is straightforward and should be aparent from what is already there.

 ### Story data